essif-lab/framework/docs/terms/terminology.md

 type: concept
 typeid: terminology
 stage: draft
-hoverText: "Terminology: the set of terms that are used for communicating about a some specific topic(s)."
+hoverText: "Terminology: the set of Terms that are used for communicating about a some specific topic(s)."
 ---

 ### Short Description